UummProject/uumm-prototype/support/Broken meritocracy.md

 ### Prediction markets
 There has been a lot of talk about the role that prediction markets could have on governance.

-When the results of the decisions can be easily measured and the pool of participants is high [futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/) seems a very interesting approach, but it makes it only doable on a very narrow scope.
+When the results of the decisions can be easily measured and the pool of participants is high [futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/) looks very good, but it makes it only doable on a very narrow scope.

 These systems are especially interesting because they add a strong incentive layer.